Hanspreet-Kaur/Periodic-Table/README.md

 # Periodic-Table
-This project displays basic properties of the element symole provided by the user.
+This project displays basic properties of the element symoble provided by the user.